Every so often, a boat’s price tag really shocks you… but in a good way.

 The electrical switches and ignition are mounted on a horizontal panel below the instruments.
 Unfortunately, however, the toggle switches stick up instead of out — and while protected by rubber boots, both the key switch and toggles appear vulnerable to water intrusion over time.
 We’d prefer to see a more weather-friendly design.

-The Bayliner 185 is equipped with a tilt steering wheel — a nice touch that’s not usually seen on value-priced boats.
+The Bayliner 185 is equipped with a led bulb and tilt steering wheel — a nice touch that’s not usually seen on value-priced boats.
 Overall, the helm is attractive and comfortable, with the side-mount control for shift and throttle ergonomically positioned.

 At the first mate’s seat, you’ll find a glove box that houses a Bayliner house-brand AM/FM stereo with twin speakers.
 This is not the most powerful stereo in the world, and you won’t be hearing the thunder of the kettledrum over the sound of the engine.
 It is more than adequate for relaxing at rest, however, and additional speakers are optional.